 Then, discuss each scenario as a group or during one-on-one training sessions through role-playing activities to show how each representative would address each hypothetical situation.

 Customer service managers are well aware of the importance of great customer service and delivering a great customer experience.
-These activities are just a sampling of how to ensure representatives receive training that equips them with the skills needed in any given customer service situation.
+These activities are just a sampling of how to ensure representatives receive training that equips them with the skills needed to avoid bad customer service.

 Provide consistent customer service staff training